cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

 > That was a blast!
-A huge "thank you" to all the speakers, the attendees and the @Obeo_Corp team behind the scene! https://twitter.com/EclipseSirius/status/1273641251812884481
+A huge "thank you" to all the speakers, the attendees and the [Obeo](https://www.obeosoft.com/) team behind the scene! https://twitter.com/EclipseSirius/status/1273641251812884481

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Thu Jun 18 16:32:07 +0000 2020](https://twitter.com/bruncedric/status/1273654737288732673)